Cross-Modal Causal Intervention for Medical Report Generation: Methodology

 To further estimate Eq.~(\ref{eq:mrg_do}) with the deep learning framework using Eq.~(\ref{eq:front_door_do}), we adopt Normalized Weighted Geometric Mean (NWGM)~\cite{xu2015show} as:

-where $g(\cdot)$ denote the network mapping functions, $\hat{M_v}$ and $\hat{M_l}$ denote the estimations of $M_v$ and $M_l$ via VDM and LDM.
+where $g(\cdot)$ denote the network mapping functions {including the transformer decoder and a linear layer}, $\hat{M_v}$ and $\hat{M_l}$ denote the estimations of $M_v$ and $M_l$ via VDM and LDM.
 In Fig.~\ref{fig:method_fim}, the FIM consists of two Attention Fusion layers and it is integrated into VDM and LDM.
 Different from the cascaded transformer~\cite{nguyen2022grit}, FIM does not have optimized parameters.
 It relies on extracted features and intervenes using estimated mediators of the corresponding modalities.
-This approach ensures that the estimation of mediators is entirely dependent on the sampling in VDM and LDM rather than FIM, achieving implicit learning of mediators.
+This approach ensures that the estimation of mediators is entirely dependent on the sampling in VDM and LDM rather than FIM, achieving learning of mediators.